If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Unused Sounds

-Balder's voice bank has three unused files, one of which is a man saying "lurfando" (one of his Enochian lines in the first game), and another of a shout.
+Also within these files is audio of a man saying "LURFANDO" (one of Father Balder's Enochian lines in the first game), and another of a shout.
 The man's voice doesn't match Balder's in either of the games, in English or Japanese, so their identity remains a mystery.
-The third file is of his typical voice saying the Enochian word "nalvage", which could be a scrapped summon or attack signal.

 (shout)